Archie Andrews

 Archibald "Archie" Andrews, created in 1941 by publisher John L. Goldwater and artist Bob Montana in collaboration with writer Vic Bloom, is the main character in the Archie Comics franchise, including the long-running Archie Andrews radio series, a syndicated comic strip, The Archie Show, Archie's Weird Mysteries, and Riverdale.
 With the creation of Archie Andrews, publisher John Goldwater hoped to appeal to fans of the Andy Hardy films starring Mickey Rooney.
 Archie Andrews is the rhythm guitarist and one of the three singers of the fictional band The Archies.
 He is portrayed by KJ Apa on Riverdale and Agastya Nanda in The Archies.
 For his physical appearance, he has red hair, freckles on his cheeks, and light-colored skin.
 In Archie's Weird Mysteries, he appears to be of Scottish-American descent, as shown in the episode "The Day the Earth Moved", when his father wanted to keep with their family tradition and wear a kilt while ringing the bell of Riverdale.
-In character, Archie is a klutzy, gormless nebbish pursued by his high school's two hottest girls.